twse/random-stuff/README.md

 ## Add yourself to Mozilla credits list via command line
 You won't receive any emails when your name is added - this will see your name, email and citation in the log.
 1. Clone the `mozilla/community-data` repository.
-2. Edit `names.csv` to add your name at the end or use `echo name,sortkey >> names.csv` replaced with your name and sort key.
+2. Edit `names.csv` to add your name at the end or use `echo name,sortkey >> names.csv` with the second word replaced with your name and sort key.
 3. Commit the new file with `-a -m 'name <email>: \"citation\"'` replaced with your name, email and citation.
 4. Login as `gurumukhi` to push changes.
 5. View the Mozilla credits list to change the last updated date and add your entry.